How This Travel Writer Is Satisfying Her Wanderlust From Home

 The majestic beauty of Wales

 Courtesy Pratesi LivingI was always told that my ancestry was primarily Welsh, so I wasn’t surprised to feel a connection when I visited last March.
 What I wasn’t prepared for, however, was the rugged beauty of this small country—it was breathtaking.
 As I traveled parts of the 870-mile Wales Coast Path, I was mesmerized by towering limestone cliffs overlooking turquoise waters and sandy white beaches rivaling those in the Caribbean.
 There were also more fairy-tale castles, medieval towns, and sheep than I could ever imagine, as well as colorful seaside villages resembling picture-perfect postcards.
 Then, there were the dark, moody skies that settled over the boathouse on the estuary in Laugharne, where Dylan Thomas wrote his stirring poetry.
 It was nothing short of magical.
-If this sounds right up your alley, check out these 26 enchanting places that look straight out of a fairy tale.

 My husband and I were scheduled to return to Wales this fall, but that trip is currently on hold.
 For now, I’m looking back at the photos and videos I took during my trip, baking Welsh cakes, and virtually revisiting Wales.
 This video from the tourism board is really well done and gives a wonderful overview of the country’s magnificent scenery.
 I also love this one that shows the extraordinary beauty of Three Cliff’s Bay on the Gower Peninsula, as well as this North Wales Way clip of Snowdonia.